 Before actually starting to think about your push notification content, you first need to get your iOS users to opt-in to push.

 Although the official opt-in message on iOS is not customizable, you can create your own splash screen to speak to your users personally.
-Try to create a catchy and appealing message, using your best argument to tell users why they should opt-in to your push notifications.
+Try to create a catchy and appealing message, using your best argument to tell users why they should opt-in to your push notifications marketing.
 From there, if their answer is positive, you can show the official opt-in prompt where they can confirm.
 If they hit “no thanks”, try to prompt them a little later again.
 Leanplum has a great tool called Push Pre-Permissions (formerly called Soft Ask Push Permissions) that does all this for you — check out its case study about how one app increased push opt-ins by 182 percent.

 Image courtesy: Andrew Chen